KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 }
 ```

-None of these semantic uniforms are allowed in a multi-view fragment shader:
+None of the following semantic uniforms are allowed in a multi-view fragment shader:

 - `VIEW`
 - `VIEWINVERSE`